+Keep in mind that the penalties for first-time drug possession in Pennsylvania may be less severe than repeat offenders.
 It is also important to note that your driver’s license will be suspended for at least six months for a first-time offense and up to two years for a third offense.

 Heroin is likely the most dangerous drug out of the three drugs named above.
 This is evidenced by Pennsylvania’s mandatory minimum of two years in prison for possessing one to five grams of heroin.
 Additionally, if an individual is arrested with more than five grams of heroin, they can be sentenced to three years in prison.

 The reason for these harsh penalties is likely because there is no accepted medical use for heroin in Pennsylvania.

 Depending on the number of drugs that you are arrested with and your prior criminal history, you could be eligible for a first-time offender program.
 These programs are dedicated to providing rehabilitation to first-time offenders so that they are less likely to commit a similar crime in the future.
 However, if you fail to meet the all terms required for the program, your criminal penalty could be reinstated.